 Stock Options.
 The Plan permits the granting of (1) options to purchase common stock intended to qualify as incentive stock options under Section 422 of the Code and (2) options that do not so qualify.
 Options granted under the Plan will be non-qualified options if they fail to qualify as incentive options or exceed the annual limit on incentive stock options.
 Incentive stock options may be granted only to employees of the Company and its subsidiaries.
 The option exercise price of each incentive stock option will be determined by our board of directors but may not be less than 100% of the fair market value of the common stock on the date of grant.
 Non-qualified options may be granted to any persons eligible to receive incentive options and to non-employee directors, consultants and advisors.
-The option exercise price of each non-qualified stock option will be determined by our board of directors but may not be less than 100% of the fair market value of the common stock on the date of grant Fair market value for these purposes is the closing price (for the primary trading session) of our common stock on the NYSE MKT on the date of grant.
+The option exercise price of each non-qualified stock option will be determined by our board of directors but may not be less than 100% of the fair market value for these purposes is the closing price (for the primary trading session) of our common stock on the NYSE American on the date of grant.